jaschac/nginx-resolution-tree/README.md

 file to be valid, multiple containers must not redefine the same location within the same server block.

+The `Location` class hosts several optional parameters that can be passed in by the client to customize what is being served at that particular location.
+The optional `Location parameters are:

+  - `allow`: a list of allow directives.
+It defines who can access the content served at this location.
+It defaults to `all`.
+It is represented as a list of strings whose values represent individual IPs or entire subnetworks.
+The default value is dropped as soon as anything else is added to the allow directives.
+  - `deny`: a list of deny directives.
+It defines who cannot access the content server at this location.
+It defaults to an empty list, which means none is denied access.
+It is represented as a list of strings whose values represent individual IPs or entire subnetworks.
+It can be set to 'all'.
+When `deny` is set to `all`, any other deny directive is discarded.
+  - `language`: it tells `Nrt` which kind of Nginx location block template should be used.
+Valid values are `html`, which is the default, `php` and `python`.

+A `Location` object having both `allow` and `deny` directives set to `all` results in being invalid.

 #### Nrt
 This module defines the `Nrt` class, which represents the resolution problem *per se*.